 Why did the cotton industry grow here?

-Everything that was needed to spin and weave cotton fibre and cloth, was there, in Lancashire, all in one place:
+Everything that was needed to spin and weave cotton fibre and cloth, was there, in Lancashire, all in one place, except for the cotton itself:

 The north west is the wettest area of England with relatively high precipitation all year round.
 This is because of relief rainfall caused by moist air from the Atlantic being driven over the Lancashire hills by the prevailing south westerly winds.
 The hills and the rain combine to provide the fast flowing streams that water powered mills needed.
 And when water power was superseded by steam power the water, and the coal fields, were already there.
 The North West was already an area of spinning and weaving wool, before cotton.
 Therefore there were skilled workers in the area.
 The port of Liverpool is close by and the Liverpool and Manchester Railway opened in 1830.
 This facilitated the transportation of raw cotton and finished goods along with the pre-existing canal network.